UrbanInstitute/ed-data/master_sheet_graph_edits.md

   }
 },

+4) for graph 11, add bracket to single category "All..."
+5)for graph 22, add spaces to x-labels to create two lines, for example: "Less than         $30,000" "$30,000 –       $64,999"
-for graphs 11-33, change number of ticks
+6) for graphs 11-33, change number of ticks
 "y": {
   "max": 6000,
   "padding": {"top": 0, "bottom": 0},